 One of the most important decisions you will make concerning your Sphynx is what breeder you choose.
 A good breeder has the experience and knowledge to create healthier cats free from genetic defects that can cause health problems, and they can also create show quality cats that you can enter into cat shows.
 Good breeders will usually allow you to see behind the scenes and are much less likely to be mistreating the animals.
 Here are a few of our favorites to help get you started.

-Find Sphynx Cats Near Me
+Sphynx Cat Breeders Near Me

 The Cat Kingpin is a great resource for finding Sphynx breeders in your area.
 It has a large database of breeders organized by stat.

-Breeders That Ship Sphynx Cats
+Sphynx Cat Breeders That Ship Sphynx Cats